OksAvch/designPatternsLab/README.md

 - **Visitor Pattern**
     - Located at: `org.homework.Visitor`
     - The `Visitor` pattern allows you to define new operations without changing the classes of the elements on which it operates.

+- **Chain of Responsibility Pattern**
+    - Located at: `org.homework.chain`
+    - The `Chain of Responsibility` pattern lets you pass requests along a chain of handlers.
+Upon receiving a request, each handler will either process the request or pass it to the next handler in the chain.
+    - When:
+      - your program is expected to process different kinds of requests in various ways, but the exact types of requests and their sequences are unknown beforehand.
+      - it’s essential to execute several handlers in a particular order.
+      - the set of handlers and their order are supposed to change at runtime.

 ### Creational Patterns
 - **Abstract factory Pattern**